 A courtesy car is a vehicle offered by a repair garage for use while your car is being fixed.
 The cost of this service may be included in your insurance depending on the level of cover you have - this varies between different UK car insurance companies and policies.

-If you have a comprehensive policy from Swinton, it’s likely that you’ll get a courtesy car if yours needs to spend time off the road due to an insured accident.
-Courtesy cars are normally provided as long as you use one of our recommended and approved repairers to fix any damage.
+If you have a comprehensive policy from Swinton, you’ll get a courtesy car if yours needs to spend time off the road due to an insured accident that was your fault.
+Courtesy cars are provided as long as you use one of our recommended and approved repairers to fix any damage.

 No, as long as you’re entitled to a courtesy car as part of your policy, your existing insurance should cover you.